BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Tutorials/SyntheticSinglePhase.md

 -------------------

 ## Notes ##
 Be sure to properly select the .h5stats (or .dream3d) input file and properly select an output file to save the data.
-We will save the data as a .dream3d file with the XDMF file wrapper enabled. **Make sure you do NOT name the output file the same as the input file or it will get over written**.
+We will save the data as a .dream3d file with the XDMF file wrapper enabled. **Make sure you do NOT name the output file the same as the input file or it will be over-written**.

 ## Visualization ##
-From ParaView open the .xdmf file and select the "Grain Ids" and "IPFColors" data sets then click the "Apply" button.
-The microstructure should look something like below which is shown with IPF coloring with a 001 reference direction.
+From ParaView open the .xdmf file and select the "Grain Ids" and "IPFColors" data sets.
+Then click the "Apply" button.
+The microstructure should look something like the image below, which is shown with IPF coloring with a 001 reference direction.

 -------------------